AdobeDocs/aem-forms-automated-conversion-service.en/help/using/convert-existing-forms-to-adaptive-forms.md

 ---
 # Convert PDF forms to adaptive forms {#convert-print-forms-to-adaptive-forms}

-AEM Forms Automated Forms Conversion service (AFCS), powered by Adobe Sensei, automatically converts your PDF forms to device-friendly and responsive adaptive forms.
+AEM Forms Automated Forms Conversion service (AFCS), powered by Adobe Sensei, automatically converts your PDF forms to device-friendly and responsive adaptive forms foundation and [core components](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/introduction).
 Whether you are using non-interactive PDF forms, Acro Forms, or XFA-based PDF forms, the Automated Forms Conversion service (AFCS) can easily convert these forms into adaptive forms.
 For information about the capabilities, conversion workflow, and onboarding information see [Automated Forms Conversion](introduction.md) service.

 ## Pre-requisites {#pre-requisites}